starryalley/AmbitSync/README.md

 ## Tested devices

-Currently I have successfully run the app on Samsung S8 (Android 7.0) and Google Pixel 2 XL (Android 8.1).
+Currently I have successfully run the app on the following devices:
+- Samsung S8 (Android 7.0 and 8.0)
+- Google Pixel 2 XL (Android 8.0 and 8.1)
+- HTC one custom ROM (Android 6.x)
+- Google Nexus 5 (Android 6.0.1)

+Some people also report success with other phones.
+Devices with Android 4.2+ (API 17) and usb host mode should be able to run this app.

 I use my Ambit 2 to test.
-No other Android devices or Ambit devices are tested yet.

 ## How to run